Saturday, June 18, 2016

 It used to be a big deal when it was introduced in 2006.
 There was an annual ceremony up through 2016, with the number of inductees varying by year (from one to five).
 Then the process stopped until 2021, when eight players and two officials were picked.

 Was the HoF back in business?
 Not really.
-We haven't heard a peep about it in four years.
-The league really needed to do a better job of saluting its past, and this is a vehicle that is sitting there waiting to be used.
-In case someone wants to start the process up again, I am here to help.
+We didn't hear about it for five years.
+Then one nice June day in 2026, finalists in various categories were announced.
+Well, the league really needed to do a better job of saluting its past, and this is a vehicle that was sitting there waiting to be used.
+Let's hope the idea sticks this time.

 One time I tried to figure out who should be in the Hockey Hall of Fame.
 I gave two points for a first-team All-League selection, and one point for a second-team pick.The results were at least worthy of discussion.